AP Exclusive: First gene-edited babies claimed in China

 Both men are physics experts with no experience running human clinical trials.

 The Chinese scientist, He, said he personally made the goals clear and told participants that embryo gene editing has never been tried before and carries risks.
-He said he also would provide insurance coverage for any children conceived through the project and plans medical followup until the children are 18 and longer if they agree once they’re adults.
+He said he also would provide insurance coverage for any children conceived through the project and plans medical follow-up until the children are 18 and longer if they agree once they’re adults.

 Further pregnancy attempts are on hold until the safety of this one is analyzed and experts in the field weigh in, but participants were not told in advance that they might not have a chance to try what they signed up for once a “first” was achieved, He acknowledged.
 Free fertility treatment was part of the deal they were offered.